Who This is For

 This isn’t about having all the answers.

-About holding space for others—and for yourself.
+It’s about holding space for others and for yourself.